MicrosoftDocs/Viva/Viva/insights/advanced/analyst/metric-rules.md

 # Advanced insights metric rules

 To reveal collaboration trends, Microsoft Viva Insights uses email, calendar, and Teams activities, like chats and calls.
 While people use these tools to collaborate on work, they might also use them to keep track of personal appointments and other non-collaboration activities.
-If queries included these non-collaboration activities, they’d produce skewed results.
+If queries included these non-collaboration activities, those queries would produce skewed results.

 So, how can you exclude non-collaboration activities from your queries and get more accurate results?
 Add a *metric rule*.
-When you use rules in your queries, Viva Insights leaves out meetings, emails, chats, and calls you don’t want to analyze.
+When you use metric rules in your queries, Viva Insights leaves out meetings, emails, chats, and calls you don’t want to analyze.

 Let’s use an example.
 People in your company might book focus time on their calendars, but focus time isn’t something you’d want to analyze like a meeting.
-To prevent focus time from sneaking into queries, you might consider using a rule that excludes meetings where *Category = Focus time*.
+To prevent this non-collaborative focus time from sneaking into queries, you might consider using a rule that excludes meetings where *Category = Focus time*.
 Similarly, to exclude company-wide meetings, you might set up a rule that excludes meetings where *Participants > 100*.
 Not only can you create rules for meetings—you can also create them for chats, emails, and calls.

-Here are a few things to keep in mind:
+Here are a few things to keep in mind about metric rules:

 * Metric rules apply to your query's metric calculations and also to data shown within the Viva Insights app in Teams and web.
 * When you set a rule as default, it applies to all future queries and the Viva Insights app in Teams and web.
 Refer to [About default rules](#about-default-rules) for more information.